manuelarte/golangci-lint-linter/RULES.md

 `--fix` option available.

-## Experimental: GC013: Fields are sorted by: default, enabled, disabled, settings, exclusions
+## Experimental: GC013: Linters' fields follow the order: default, enabled, disabled, settings, exclusions

-The expected order for the `linters` field is:
+The expected order for the `linters` fields is:

 + default
 + enable